jcgm3205/button-component-challenge/README.md

 Also, for a more complete excercise presentation, a simple design - similar to a image gallery - was created.
 The idea behind this, was to put a 'Button' component (the main UI piece and the foundation of the challenge) inside a 'Card' component, in order to show its layout properties.
 And, each 'Card' has a brief featuring of each 'Button' to complete the layout.

-Although in the Challenge page, there are no instructions regarding any possible use for the 'Button' components, for the sake of completeness, every 'Button' has a small function added.
+Although in the Challenge page, there are no instructions regarding any possible utility for the 'Button' components, for the sake of completeness, every 'Button' has a small function added.
+When a 'Button' (except those containing the "Disabled" text) is clicked, an alert box appears, showing a legend.